JujuAdams/Vinyl/docs/5.0/Terminology.md

 Knobs further have a default value.
 This is the initial output value for the knob.
 The default value is an **output** value rather than a normalised input value.
 This means the default value is limited within the knob's output range.

 You can get and set the input value for knobs using [`VinylKnobGet()` and `VinylKnobSet()`](Knobs).
 You can also check if a knob exists or reset a knob using other [knob functions](Knobs).
 Generally speaking, knob functions will not throw an exception if the knob they're targetting doesn't exist to reduce the likelihood of annoying crashes if you spell a knob name wrong.

+You can read in-depth information about working with Knobs [here](Knobs) (both in the configuration file and at runtime).